-2 Kaplan(1995) proposed a model which integrated attention fatigue within the stress mechanism.
+&lt;sup>2 Kaplan(1995) proposed a model which integrated attention fatigue within the stress mechanism.
 Whereby attention fatigue can lead to the stress response.

-Source: Sempik, Aldridge, & Becker, 2003
+Sempik, Aldridge & Becker, 'STH; Evidence and messages from research', 2003

 Activities in the garden are often separated into passive and active engagement.
 In this model, the inherent appeal and benefits of the natural environment forms a base to all of the activities.
 These base supports both passive engagement (such as appreciation of nature) and active participation in activities such as gardening.
 Whilst the benefits and activities of these two kinds of engagement are shown as separate groups, rehabilitation, acceptance and inclusion on one side and tranquillity, peace and spirituality on the other, these are interconnected.
 They are represented as two distinct groups since rehabilitation, acceptance and inclusion are frequently the goals of active programmes whilst passive appreciation of nature is often associated with tranquillity, peace and spirituality but this division is not a 'hard and fast' rule and focus on one goal will frequently lead to wider benefits.
-These activities are aimed at achieving health and wellbeing at the summit of the model
+These activities are aimed at achieving health and wellbeing at the summit of the model supporters and carers can facilitate meaningful activities and structure activities so that social context and interaction are part of the provision.

 The mental health and wellbeing benefits from gardening result from the combination of the three key elements; i) the natural environment; ii) the meaningful activities; and iii) the social context, which characterise these approaches (Sempik, Hine & Wilcox, 2010).
-In order for gardening to benefit
+In order for gardening to benefit AFMID, MeTURA - Back to the Roots needs to provide guidance on how family